ihavethatonvinyl/blog/content/liner-notes/the-doors-and-me.md

 I titled the paper “Jim Morrison: Genius or Fraud.”
 My conclusion was that no, he was not a fraud.
 He was a *poet*.
 He was an *artist*.
 I handed in my paper proudly.
 I was sure it was well informed, and well written, and I would pass at least one class without sweating it out.

 Two days later, I had my paper back in my hand, graded, folded over like a slice of pizza.
 I was genuinely afraid to look.
-“You are Doors scholar.”
+“You are a Doors scholar.”

 “Uh..thank you?”
 “You gonna look at your grade?”

 I hesitated.
 I had a lot riding on this, and I put my all into it.
 Whatever happened, happened.
 I unfolded the paper.

-92.
+He gave me a 92.

 I exhaled.
 Mr. Marks laughed.
 “It was well done.
 I don’t agree with one iota of it, but well done.”